 With the right accommodation, proper nutrition, and regular checkups, a pet guinea pig can live up to seven years.
 The lifespan will highly depend on the environment and the quality of care.
 The oldest recorded guinea pig in the Guinness book of records known as Snowball lived 14 years and ten months.

 They eat some of their Faeces

-Guinea pigs defecate small pellets known as cecotropes and later feed on them to recycle the vitamin B and fiber.
+Guinea pigs defecate small pellets known as cecotropes and later feed on them to recycle vitamin B and fiber.
 Those that fail to eat the poop may eventually fall ill.

 They don’t always get along with rabbits

 Although rabbits don’t compete with Guinea pigs, sometimes they can bully them.
-Also, they have different dietary needs, and if you feed your Guinea pigs the same food with the rabbits, they may get malnourished.
+Also, they have different dietary needs, and if you feed your Guinea pigs the same food as the rabbits, they may get malnourished.
 Besides, keeping them together can lead to cross-species infections that may endanger your pets.

-They mark their Territory
+They mark their territory

 Guinea pigs spread their urines and feces all-round the cages and rub their cheeks and chins around their toys to scent mark the room and create a reassuring atmosphere.